dd86k/blake2-d/README.md

 import std.string : representation;
 import std.conv : hexString;

-// Key can be between 1 to 32 bytes for BLAKE2s256
+// Key can be between 1 to 32 bytes for BLAKE2s256 and 1 to 64 bytes for
-// and 1 to 64 bytes for BLAKE2b512.
+// BLAKE2b512, respective of digest size.
 // Though recommended key sizes are their respective maximum sizes. auto secret = hexString!(
     "000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d1e1f")